microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/v1.0/docs/Microsoft.Graph.DeviceManagement.Enrollment.md

 Get roleManagement

 ### [New-MgDeviceManagementDeviceEnrollmentConfiguration](New-MgDeviceManagementDeviceEnrollmentConfiguration.md)
-Create a new deviceEnrollmentPlatformRestrictionsConfiguration object.
+Create a new deviceEnrollmentWindowsHelloForBusinessConfiguration object.

 ### [New-MgDeviceManagementDeviceEnrollmentConfigurationAssignment](New-MgDeviceManagementDeviceEnrollmentConfigurationAssignment.md)
 Create a new enrollmentConfigurationAssignment object.